TracyWebTech/django-conversejs/README.rst

 IMPORTANT NOTE:
 ---------------

-django-conversejs depends of `pure-sasl`, a Python library to perform SASL authentication.

-Currently the stable version of pure-sasl has a bug which doesn't allow us to use DIGEST-MD5 authentication, which happens to be the most recommend authentication method.
-That's why this instructions ask you to install pure-sasl from a repository which is not the official one.
-As soon as `pure-sasl` authors get the bugs fixed we'll update the instructions.

-It also depends on `SleekXMPP` that currently has a bug when used with gevent.
+django-conversejs depends of `SleekXMPP` that currently has a bug when used with gevent.
 This bug has been already fixed in the development branch but still not released as stable.
 While this is not released the install instructions will point to TracyWebTech repository that has the stable version with the gevent patch applied.

 Sorry for the inconvenience.